traverseda/NayukiFilesystem/README.md

 applications, so nayukiFs needs to support a number of different ways accessing and storing data.

-We prodide an efficient capnproto based RPC mechanism for accessing the service.
+We provide an efficient capnproto based RPC mechanism for accessing the service.
 This is statically typed and objected oriented.
 There are several types of tagged objects made available over our RPC.